-[See Credit by Examination for Advancement/Acceleration on page 46, Course Credit on page 46, and Students who are Homeless on page 93.]
+[See Credit by Examination for Advancement/Acceleration on page 46, Course Credit on page 46, and Students who are Homeless on page Error!
+Bookmark not defined..]

 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services